 It is therefore necessary to tackle the problem of the viability of a settlement in an organic way by managing it in

-- If possible, combine changing rooms, toilets, sinks, showers and rest areas into a single block:
+- If possible, combine changing rooms, toilets, sinks, showers, and rest areas into a single block:

 to be managed thus limiting the need for pedestrian transit outside the buildings.